Analysts warn of high uncertainty, inflation risks pressuring rate decisions after Iran conflict

 Inflation and interest rates

-Surging oil prices will also create heightened inflation risks, in turn causing central banks to be on the defensive again, said analysts.
+Surging oil prices will also create heightened inflation risks, in turn causing central banks to be on the defensive again.

-Energy typically makes up around 8 to 10 per cent of consumer price index baskets, but during major shocks, it can account for up to one-third to one-half of headline inflation – with indirect effects amplifying the impact further, said Ipek Ozkardeskaya, senior analyst at Swissquote.
+Ipek Ozkardeskaya, senior analyst at Swissquote, noted that energy typically makes up around 8 to 10 per cent of consumer price index baskets.
+However, during major shocks, it can account for up to one-third to half of headline inflation, with indirect effects amplifying the impact further.

+Ozkardeskaya added that in Europe, a period of rising energy prices could compromise the recent easing of inflation below the European Central Bank’s policy target.

-“Investors are now confronting a renewed inflation threat at a moment when price growth in major economies remains above or only just approaching central bank targets,” said Nigel Green, CEO of global financial advisory firm deVere Group.
+Nigel Green, CEO of global financial advisory firm deVere Group, said investors are “now confronting a renewed inflation threat at a moment when price growth in major economies remains above or only just approaching central bank targets”.

 “Policymakers who believed inflation was moving steadily back towards target would face renewed pressure,” he said.